• Jeremy Yun

 Partner

 (he/him) Jeremy climbs rocks, drinks whiskey on the rocks, and generally rocks.
-A reformed mechanical engineer, he relishes the freedom from physical constraints that working with code affords him.
+A reformed mechanical engineer, he relishes the freedom coding gives him from physical constraints.
 Lunch is on him every Thursday.

 Partner

 (he/him, they/them) True story: Winston is the namesake of Harvey Keitel’s character in Pulp Fiction.
-He’s also a game developer with a couple of Star Wars™ titles to his credit, a computer and robotics summer camp instructor, and the architect of Tychos — the educational product we’re incubating.
+They are also a game developer with a couple of Star Wars™ titles to their credit, a computer and robotics summer camp instructor, and the architect of Tychos — the educational product they’re incubating.

 Partner / Developer

-(he/him) Mike has been a programmer for decades, starting even before his bar mitzvah.
-He has led teams and projects in companies both big and small.
-Mike finds much satisfaction in analyzing data, writing back-end services, and building React front-ends.
-Mike fills his spare time by spinning tales of awkwardness at story-telling events like The Moth.
+(he/him) Mike has been a programmer for decades — starting long before his bar mitzvah.
+He has led teams and projects at companies big and small.
+Mike thrives in analyzing data, writing back-end services, and building React front-ends.
+In his spare time, he spins tales of awkwardness at storytelling events like The Moth.

 Developer

 (he/him) Before reinventing himself as a front-end developer, Chi made his design mark on consumer products like the HTC One phone and Under Armour smart scale.
-He volunteers as a tutor and curriculum designer at Techtonica and has earned the princely sum of $20 from doing standup comedy.
+He volunteers as a tutor and curriculum designer at Techtonica and once earned the princely sum of $20 doing standup comedy.

 Developer